tatsumoto-ren/tatsumoto-ren.github.io/blog/is-jav-good-for-immersion.md

 position: -9976
 ---

-I'm guessing that's a joke.
-JAV has extremely poor language density.
+JAV stands for Japanese Adult Video.
+It refers to porn produced in Japan.
+JAV typically features very little dialogue.
+When watching JAV,
-If you watch JAV, skip all the parts where no one's talking.
+consider skipping the sections where people aren't talking.

-If you like erotic content, I recommend reading doujinshi, maybe something from Nhentai or a similar site.
+If you enjoy erotic content,
+I recommend reading doujinshi, perhaps something from Nhentai or a similar site.
-In them you see lots of dialogues
-They're better for immersion.
+Doujinshi often contain plenty of dialogue, which is great for immersion.